pegasus-isi/pegasus/doc/sphinx/user-guide/optimization.rst

 the submit directory of the workflow that contains the DAX Job.
 The path to pegasus-plan is automatically determined.

-The DAX Job maps to a Condor DAGMan job.
+The pegasusWorkflow Job maps to a Condor DAGMan job.
 The path to condor dagman binary is determined according to the following rules -

 1. entry in the transformation catalog for condor::dagman for site